Victor, Indiana

 Victor is an unincorporated community in Indian Creek Township, Monroe County, in the U.S. state of Indiana.

 History

 Victor is the home of Victor Oolitic Stone Company, a limestone quarry and limestone fabricator in existence since 1898.
 A location between near Victor and Harrodsburg on Clear Creek was chosen by Col. John Ketcham for his home and grist mill.

 Geography

-Victor is approximately 10 miles southeast of Bloomington and 8 miles northeast of Harrodsburg at the junction of W. Milton Road and S. Victor Pike.
+Victor is approximately 10 miles southwest of Bloomington and 8 miles northwest of Harrodsburg at the junction of W. Milton Road and S. Victor Pike.